 On-page SEO (Search Engine Optimization) is focused on Creating or improving relevance signals for a website’s page according to the niche and search queries.
 You need to follow some basic rules, guidelines, and best practices essential and beneficial to rank your workflow and boost your website search results (Search Ranking).

-Having some basic knowledge and experience in enhancing, optimizing, and promoting, a web page can take place at the top of the search results.
+Having some basic knowledge and experience in enhancing, optimizing, and promoting web pages, you can be at the top of the search results.

-The most important and primary rule in SEO is to provide valuable content.
-To get a high ranking within the search engines — you need to provide obvious values that your web pages are better than your competitors.
+The most essential and primary rule in SEO is to provide valuable content.
+To get a high ranking within the search engines — you need to provide apparent values that your web pages are better than your competitors.